theodi/bothan/README.md

 A MongoDB instance must be running prior to executing test suites (see steps above from Running the full application locally)

 The entire suite of unit tests (`rspec`) and user features (`cucumber`) can be executed with the `rake` command

+alternatively execute each suite separately with

+* for unit tests execute `bundle exec rspec`
+* for Cucumber features execute `bundle exec cucumber`

 ### Rake Tasks